 That’s me for now, have a great week!

-If you’d like to start training in Mindfulness then our next Level 1: Being Present course begins on November 2nd and will be on Tuesday evenings, with Alan Hughes and James Milford.
-You can read more about that course HERE
+If you’d like to start training in Mindfulness, our next level 1 course begins on November 2nd and will be on Tuesday evenings, with Alan Hughes and James Milford.
+Y

 Jenny will be interviewing our Mindfulness Associations tutors for our new Podcast: Mindful Mentors.
 If you’d like to ask any of our tutors any questions then please email Jenny at email@example.com